Things to Do to Honour National Day for Truth and Reconciliation in Calgary; What is Open & Closed on Sept 30th

 What is Open-Closed

-(To be updated following the City of Calgary media release.)
+(This will be updated following the City of Calgary media release.)

 September 30th is a federal statutory holiday.
 All federally regulated companies and Crown-owned corporations like Service Canada, banks, Canada Post etc.: Closed